Medical questions & health advice by licensed doctors

-"Can whiteheads on feet be filled with blood?
+"Can whiteheads on feet be filled with blood?"

 Sometimes I have bumps on my face that appear to be whiteheads, but if I clean them out, they turn out to be full of blood.
 Is that typical for a whitehead, or does the presence of a lot of blood signify that they aren't whiteheads at all?

 This gives the whitehead its typical white appearance.
 When you 'clean out' a whitehead by squeezing it, you are essentially just applying enough pressure that the blockage pops out and the white liquid can drain.
 However, when you apply this pressure, you are also damage this skin and tissue around and under the whitehead with the pressure.
 This results in the rupture of small blood vessels, and it causes the whitehead to fill with blood.
 The best strategy for deal with whiteheads is good hygiene and facial treatments to remove skin debris.
 On the other hand, squeezing usually just traumatizes the skin and can also lead to infection or scarring.
 As always the diagnosis and the management of your specific skin concern will require a physical examination by your personal physician.
 Scheduling an office visit with your primary care doctor or your dermatologist might be recommended.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.